ivon4/appcalendario/README.md

-## Proyecto App Calendario
+## Project App Calendario
-App creada para getionar citas y eventos, que cualquier usuario se pueda logear, registrar, ver los eventos y citas disponibles.
+App created to manage appointments and events, so that any user can log in, register, see the events and appointments available.
-## Lenguajes usados
+## Programming languages
 * Html
 * Css
 * Apis